ycpcs/cs470-fall2014/syllabus.md

 Please refer to the college catalog for an explanation of the official college policies relating to academic integrity.

-The following policy pertains to homework and graded (individual) programming assignments in this course:
+The following policy pertains to the projects for this course:

-> All homework assignments and graded (individual) programming assignments are to be completed individually.
+> All graded projects are to be completed individually.
 I encourage you to discuss high level concepts and strategies with other students, but any work you submit **must be yours alone**.
 >
 > Direct copying of code or other work from other students, web sites, or other sources **is absolutely forbidden under any circumstances**.
 >
-> Any sources (books, websites, articles, fellow students, etc.) that you consult in completing an assignment **must be properly acknowledged**.
-In general, I strongly discourage you from using any resource not explicitly listed in the course syllabus or on the course web page.
-When you work on a programming assignment, it must be **your** program, not your adaptation of someone else's program.
+> Any sources (books, websites, articles, fellow students, etc.) that you consult **must be properly acknowledged**.
+In general, I encourage you to use other resources beyond those given in class, however you **must** reference the source even if you have adapted the code.

-You are allowed to (and expected to) work with the members of your team on team project(s).

-Quizzes and exams must be completed individually.

 Any violation of the course's academic integrity policy will be referred to the Dean of Academic Affairs, and could have consequences ranging from a 0 on an assignment to dismissal from the college.

-### Late Assignments

-Late assignments will be marked down 20% per day late. **No credit will be given for assignments that are more than two (2) days late.**

-### Exams

-No make-up exams will be given without approval of the instructor prior to class unless proof of extreme emergency or illness is provided.
-All exams will be open book and open notes.

 ### Attendance and Participation

-We expect you to attend class and participate regularly in class activities.
+I expect you to attend class and participate regularly in class activities.
 If you miss a class, please notify me in advance.
 You are responsible for all material covered in class, regardless of whether or not you were present.
 If you attend and participate in class regularly, you can expect to receive full credit for attendance and participation.
 Frequent absence and/or lack of participation will reduce the credit you receive for attendance and participation.
-You are responsible for keeping up with the reading assignments as described in the schedule below.
+You are responsible for keeping up with the reading assignments.

 ### Use of Personal Technology in the Classroom